Cabins for a crowd

 The key is to travel with a group.
-Gather 20 people, and you can bring costs way, way down.
-How does $6.50 per night sound?
+Gather 20 people, and you can bring per-person costs way, way down — we're talking $20, $10, even $5 for an overnight stay.

 Stay there, and you're really in the catbird's seat.
 The trick is to beat out everyone else who wants to stay there.

-"You have to get on the horn at 8 in the morning, and usually there are two or three people calling at the same time,'' says park manager Gary Barvels.
+"You have to get on the horn at 8 in the morning, and usually there are two or three people calling at the same time,'' says park manager Garry Barvels.

 If we'd had a few more people, we would have paid only $5 per night.
 That's the per-person rate, but the minimum was $130 when we were there.
 In high season, from April 16 to Oct.
 14, it's $360.